yageek/codekit/README.md

 ### Android

+### Install

+You can use gradle/mvn to retrieve the package from [Github Package](https://github.com/yageek/codekit/packages/)

 A android AAR element is provided also in the release page.

 The library contains functions to create a string of bars (0/1) from a java string